jonathandwang/Capstone-Project-fooduget-/README.md

 # README

 A barebones Food Budgeting Web Application to help track personal food bugdgeting in various user-made categories and items.

-Also Clone Frontend-Fooduget-Frontend repository for Vue frontend display.
+## Backend Server Configuration

 [ Requirements on Device ]
 - Ruby 2.7.1 or greater
 - Rails 6.1.3.4 or greater
 - Some type of RDBMS (I use Postgresql)
-- Updated Node.js

 [ Steps to Setup on your Device]
 - Open Terminal